jkenney0501/dbt_superstore_dim_model/README.md

         - {date_day: '2024-06-02', date_id: 20240602, yr: 2024, quarter_of_yr: 2, mth: 6,  day_of_wk: 0, day_name: 'sunday', weekend_flag: 1, holiday_flag: 0}
         - {date_day: '2024-06-19', date_id: 20240619, yr: 2024, quarter_of_yr: 2, mth: 6,  day_of_wk: 3, day_name: 'wednesday', weekend_flag: 0, holiday_flag: 1}
 ```
+<a href='https://docs.getdbt.com/docs/build/unit-tests'>Read more on unit testing at dbt</a>

 Week is not part of this test as the the unit test was capturing January 1st 2024 as week 1 when its actually still part week 52 of 2023.
 That is certainly an edge case (revealed by the UT)!
 However, this was a great candidate for a custom test with one specific task in mid.